getgrav/grav-skeleton-halcyon-site/README.md

 ![Halcyon](assets/readme_1.png)

-Halcyon is a stylish HTML5/CSS3 template that was carefully crafted and enhanced with some smooth effects.
-It’s fitting for any type of portfolio or start-up website, but it’s very flexible and can be used for many other projects.
-It's made by [Peter Finlan for Codrops](http://tympanus.net/codrops/?p=22554).
+Halcyon Days is a modern and stylish HTML5/CSS3 template with a pixel-perfect design and smooth effects.
+It’s especially fitting for a portfolio or start-up website, but it’s also very versatile and can be used for many other projects.

 # Built on:

 * Bootstrap
-* Flickity
+* FlexSlider
-* fancyBox
+* Smooth Scroll
 * jQuery Waypoints
 * Animate.css